 What she never expected happened... a stroke!
 The doctors told her that her little baby boy had a stroke.
 He was in a coma for 11 days.
 He couldn’t talk anymore.
 He lost his vision.
 His sight returned after 6 months, but he couldn’t walk, talk, or eat by himself.
 Since then, she has fed him via an INDI tube.

-Caring for a loved one with SCD
+Caring for a child one with sickle cell

 Taking care of her baby boy became her full-time job.
 She has lost her job as a teacher because she needed to take care of him.
 It is very important for her as a mom to make sure that Joshua has the best care.